 After all, pyelonephritis and Kidney Infection are both serious medical conditions that can lead to long-term health complications if not properly treated, and the presence of these conditions may indicate underlying health issues that could increase the likelihood of future medical problems or even premature death!

 This is why, insurance companies will want to make sure they are taking on an acceptable level of risk when issuing life insurance policies.
 So, if you have a history of Pyelonephritis or Kidney Infection, the insurance company may require additional medical underwriting, such as a medical exam or request for medical records, to better understand your current health status and determine the appropriate premium for your policy.

 Let’s now take a moment and breifly define what pyelonephritis is so that we can gain a better understanding of what insurance underwriters may be concerned about.

 Pyelonephritis or Kidney Infection Defined:

-Simply put, Pyelonephritis is a type of urinary tract infection (UTI) that has “spread” from one’s urethra or bladder all the way to ones’ kidney or Kidneys.
+Simply put, Pyelonephritis is a type of urinary tract infection (UTI) that has “spread” from one’s urethra or bladder all the way to ones’ kidney.

 Symptoms may include: